Deepening the Understanding of Double Robustness Geometrically: Discussion and future directions

 \begin{acks}[Acknowledgments] The author would like to thank Jiangang Ying, Cong Ding for countless discussions.
 The author would also like to thank Eric J. Tchetgen Tchetgen for inspiration of this idea.
-The author would like to acknowledge the helpful discussions and insights gained through interactions with the Claude AI assistant, which contributed to refining the presentation of this work. \end{acks}
+The author is very grateful for two anonymous reviewers for greatly improving this draft.
+The author would like to acknowledge the helpful discussions and insights gained through interactions with the Claude AI assistant, which contributed to refining the presentation of this work but not substantive content. \end{acks}